rhugman/lumpyrem/README.md

 # Documentaion
 Documentation is a work in progress.
 A Jupyter Notebook is provided with simple examples of code functionality.

-LUMPREM and utilities are accopanied by extensive documentation.
+LUMPREM and utilities are extensively documented.